Hot Tips for Handling Your Heel Pain Problem

 If tips such as the above have an impact, great!
 And if they get rid of heel pain entirely, even better!

 But if you are still experiencing consistent heel pain of any level, please don’t wait to schedule an appointment with us.
-You deserve as much relief as you can get for your heel pain, and Dr. Todd Stevens and Dr. Noah Stark have the expertise to help you.
+You deserve as much relief as you can get for your heel pain, and Dr. Todd Stevens has the expertise to help you.

 Heel pain relief can be achieved in nearly all cases without a need for surgery.
 Treatments from lifestyle changes to custom orthotics to MLS laser therapy can all have a significant and lasting impact on your comfort.